 The primary benefits of pick and place robots are speed and consistency.
 Robots can be customized to meet specific production requirements, and they’re easily programmable so they can be used for multiple applications.
 While designs vary, pick and place robots are often small in size and lightweight, making them ideal for use in applications where space is limited.

-Pick and place robots help to increase output, aiding with the picking and packaging processes in warehouse settings.
+Small pick and place robots help to increase output, aiding with the order picking and packaging processes in warehouse settings.
 They also provide good ROI to manufacturers.
 In both settings, pick and place robots relieve associates and operators of monotonous, repetitive work, which boosts productivity while alleviating the physical strain on human workers that commonly results from performing these types of tasks.

 How to choose the right pick and place robot